-The Orange360 website is the primary marketing asset utilised by the organisation, as well as social media accounts.
+The Orange360 website is the primary marketing asset utilised by the Orange Region, by the region, led by the Orange360 organisation.
+In addition, Orange360 social media accounts are utilised.

 The website allows users to explore towns and villages through profiles and guides which include an inventory of accommodation, events, activities and dining available within the destination.
-Additionally, users have the ability to book and compare accommodation available throughout the region.

-The Orange 360 website has recently been updated and provides a high quality and engaging user experience.
+The Orange360 website has recently been updated and provides a high quality and engaging user experience.
 There is a need to continuously maintain and update the website to ensure it is contemporary, provides up to date visitor information, and is engaging for users.